Syeda-Zahra/To-List-Application/README.md

 # Create a Simple To Do List Web Application using PHP. #

-In this developer code pattern, we will create a web application using, PHP, HTML, CSS, Bootstrap, JQuery, phpMyAdmin, and the OpenWeather API.
+In this developer code pattern, we will create a web application using, PHP, HTML, CSS, Bootstrap, JQuery, MySQL Database, and the OpenWeather API.
 This application allows users to create a to-do list to help them get organised.
 It also includes a component for them to check the weather based on the city the user is in.

 The app uses a database that stores the entries for the To Do List.
 The user can mark the items in the list as done which will update the value of the "done" field in the database to a 1, and the item will have a line through it as shown in the photo below.